Military and veterans assistance

 If you served on active duty, you might be eligible for education benefits offered by the Department of Veterans Affairs.
 For example, the Post-9/11 GI Bill provides financial support for educational and housing expenses to individuals with at least 90 days of aggregate service after September 10, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.

 If you are currently serving in the military, you may be eligible for funding offered through the Department of Defense Tuition Assistance program.
 Check your eligibility status and the amount for which you qualify with your service prior to enrolling.

-If you are the spouse or child of a service member who is serving on active duty Title 10 orders in the pay grades of E1-E5, O1-O2 or W1-W2, you may be eligible for financial assistance from the Department of Defense for education, training, and/or the occupational license and credentials necessary for a portable career.
-You may also be eligible to transfer a service member's Post-9/11 GI Bill benefits to you.
+If you are the spouse or child of a service member who is serving on active duty Title 10 orders in the pay grades of E1-E5, O1-O2 or W1-W2, may be eligible for financial assistance from the Department of Defense for education, training, and/or the occupational license and credentials necessary for a portable career.
+You may also be eligible to have a service member's Post-9/11 GI Bill benefits.